amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-nl-text-classification/tutorial.md

 export GOOGLE_APPLICATION_CREDENTIALS=key.json
 ```

 Now we're ready to send the text data to the NL API.
-To do that we'll use a Python script using the Python module for Google Cloud (note that you could accomplish the same thing from any language; there are many different cloud  [client libraries](https://cloud.google.com/apis/docs/cloud-client-libraries)).
+To do that we'll use a Python script using the Python module for Google Cloud (note that you could accomplish the same thing from many other languages; there are many different cloud  [client libraries](https://cloud.google.com/apis/docs/cloud-client-libraries)).

 Bring up the `classify-text.py` file
 `walkthrough editor-open-file "code-snippets/ml/cloud_shell_tutorials/cloud-nl-text-classification/classify-text.py" "in the text editor"`, and in the code, **replace `YOUR_PROJECT`** with the name of your project.